Double burden

 A double burden (also called double day, second shift, and double duty) is the workload of people who work to earn money, but who are also responsible for significant amounts of unpaid domestic labor.
 This phenomenon is also known as the Second Shift as in Arlie Hochschild's book of the same name.
-In couples where both partners have paid jobs, women often spend significantly more time than men on household chores and caring work, such as childrearing or caring for sick family members.
+In couples where both partners have paid jobs, women often spend significantly more time than men on household chores and caring work, such as childrearing or caring for sick family members, while men spend significantly more time doing paid work.
+On average, both partners spend roughly the same amount of time working and on leisure.
 This outcome is determined in large part by traditional gender roles that have been accepted by society over time.
 Labor market constraints also play a role in determining who does the bulk of unpaid work.

 Efforts have been made to document the effects of this double burden on couples placed in such situations.
 Many studies have traced the effects of the gendered division of labor, and in most cases there was a notable difference between the time men and women contribute to unpaid labor.